brentp/indelope/README.md

 This allows us to first create contigs allowing no mismatches within the reads and then to combine and extend contigs using this voting method.

+## to do

++ somatic mode / filter mode. allow filtering on a set of k-mers from a parental genome (parent for mendelian context or normal for somatic variation).

++ use SA tag. (and possibly discordant reads)

 ## see also

 + [svaba](https://github.com/walaj/svaba) does local assembly, but then genotypes by alignment to those